mrshirts/livecomsjournal.github.io/index.md

 B. **The rationale**: A much more detailed section with the necessary rationale for the checklist, which would act as more complete *best practices* description, with significant detail as to the possible alternative ways to accomplish a given task, when one would be better than another, and significant literature documentation about reasons for choices.

-The inspiration for Best practices guides can be found in the Atul Gawande article [The Checklist](http://www.newyorker.com/magazine/2007/12/10/the-checklist), later expanded in his bestseller [The Checklist
+The inspiration for best practices guides can be found in the Atul Gawande article [The Checklist](http://www.newyorker.com/magazine/2007/12/10/the-checklist), later expanded in his bestseller [The Checklist